mjkapkan/ubuntu-scripts/network/README.md

-# WiFi MAC Address Blacklist Tool for Ubuntu Netowrk Manager
+# WiFi MAC Address Blacklist Tool for Ubuntu Network Manager

 Alows to specify a list of MAC addresses that should be blocked for a list of Wifi Networks.
 This is useful when user has no control over the Access Point (AP) configuration (Workplace, neighbors ands so on) when one or several APs have bad/no connectivity.